swiss-ai-center/a-guide-to-mlops/docs/part-4-labeling-the-data-and-retrain/introduction.md

 # Introduction

-Learn how to label new data and retrain the model using Label Studio.
+Learn how to use the model to label new data using Label Studio and retrain the model iteratively.

 !!! note